Tim-gubski/flamenet/README.md

 Our team used an iterative idea generation process to ensure all ideas were explored.
 In order to make sure we explored every idea, our team discussed the development of a machine learning model, as well as a variety of sensors and automation.
 After researching certifications and regulations around fire safety devices, our team developed a large amount of “potential” designs by using morphological charts and used the Pugh method to choose a final conceptual design.

-From our conceptual design, we developed our software and hardware prototypes. //Tim please sir
+From our conceptual design, we developed our software and hardware prototypes.

 ## Materials: